jbkc85/promstack/README.md

 #### Service Discovery with Consul

 [Consul](https://www.consul.io/intro/index.html) is a lot of things.
 However in PromStack, I am utilizing Consul for its Service Discovery via the Consul Catalog for Nodes and Services as well as the DNS provided from the Catalog functionality.
-I am also utilizing the Key Value store for the promstackctl tool.
+One issue with Consul I noticed during the BETA process was that when Consul went down, the rest of my Prometheus monitoring would follow.
+I believe this was due to the `evaluation_interval`, and wanted to make a change to avoid a single point of failure in my monitoring solution.
+Therefore for non-container entities (which I need to heavily monitor at this time), I started using consul-template to write out simple files and use `file_sd_config`.
+This way, changes in deployments propagate out to Prometheus, but in such a way where Consul can fail without impact the rest of the PromStack ecosystem.

 #### Alerting with AlertManager